-Even interventionally equivalent SCMs with the same causal mechanism (that differ only in their exogenous distribution) may not be counterfactually equivalent (see Example D.5).

-Although the notion of counterfactual equivalence is finer than the notion of observational and interventional equivalence, the (augmented) graphs for counterfactually equivalent SCMs are in general not equal to each other.
+Interventionally equivalent SCMs that have the same causal mechanism (that differ only in their exogenous distribution) may not be counterfactually equivalent (see, e.g., Example D.7).
+Although the notion of counterfactual equivalence is finer than the notion of observational and interventional equivalence, the (augmented) graphs for counterfactually equivalent SCMs are in general not equal to each other (see Example D.10).